-APNewsBreak: Coming to national park trails: electric bikes
+Electric bikes soon to be humming along national park trails

 “It’s a two-edged sword.
 It’ll be great for older folks who are afraid of the hills and want to continue riding.
 But there should be some speed limit with them,” he said.

+Park Service Deputy Director Smith said the parks “should be responsive to visitors’ interest in using this new technology wherever it is safe and appropriate to do.”

-Brengel, the park foundation official, noted the order comes in a season when thousands of volunteers with trail groups have been in the parks all summer long improving the trails.
+But Brengel, the parks conservation association official, noted the order comes in a season when thousands of volunteers with trail groups have been in the parks all summer improving trails.

 “You put a policy out like this, and it’s a slap in the face,” she said.

 Sharp reported from Portland, Maine.
+Associated Press writer Brady McCombs contributed from Salt Lake City.